Art Appreciation - Understanding Art and Artists

 Each lesson in our series on paintings by great artists explores the life of the artist through their most famous paintings.
 We look at their social and historical background, the sources of their inspiration, the development of their technique, and why they deserve the recognition as one of the greatest artists of their time.

 Art movements are convenient terms for classifying artists of a certain period or style.
 They are simply historical titles which are usually dubbed retrospectively by art critics or historians and their titles are often witty or sarcastic nicknames pulled from a review.

 The Italian Renaissance was a 'rebirth' of Classical values in art, literature and philosophy.
 It was a period of artistic development in Western Art that stretched from the revival of Naturalism in the art of Giotto at the end of the 13th century to the expressive forms of Mannerism in the art of Michelangelo at the start of the 16th century.

-In order to fully appreciate the work of any artist or art movement it is necessary to understand its position in the Art History Timeline.
+Our art history timelines help you to more fully appreciate the work of any artist or art movement by understanding its position in the history of art.
 As most new artwork is a reaction against or development of a previous style in the timeline, it is enlightening to know the artistic context in which it was created.